 Welcome to Art to Harmony.

-We specialize in one of a kind pieces of glass art and show only representative pieces on our website rather than our current inventory.
+We specialize in one-of-a-kind pieces of glass art and show only representative pieces on our website rather than our current inventory.
 If you are interested in a particular piece but want it in different colors or shapes than we show, or even function (a clock rather than a bowl for example), contact us describing what you would like.
 We will explore the options with you (via phone and/or email) that could meet your desires or needs.
 Our phone # is 541-797-6890.
 Bob’s email is [email protected].
-Thank you for your interest.

 read more